-5. MOTION to recommend the Town Council appropriate \$4,200 from Undesignated/Unassigned Fund Balance to Account # 10110107-56100 Cemetery Committee Operating Expenses for the removal of four dead trees at the Newton Cemetery.
-Moved by Councilor Saums, seconded by Councilor Ryan that needed to be taken down.
+MOTION to appropriate \$4,200 from Undesignated/Unassigned Fund Balance to Account # 10110107-56100 Cemetery Committee Operating Expenses for the removal of four dead trees at the Newton Cemetery.

+Moved by Councilor Saums, seconded by Councilor Ryan Discussion: Councilor Saums stated that this request was similar to one that the Town Council previously addressed, noting that the Newton Cemetery had four dead Ash Trees that needed to be taken down.
 He stated the resident who has been maintaining the Cemetery has expressed concern that he was fearful that the trees were going to fall down; and has been advised not to go into the cemetery until they could remove the trees.
 He stated the Cemetery Committee does not have funding in their budget to remove trees; and that \$4,200 was a small amount to take from the Undesignated /Unassigned Account to use for this purpose.